Code of Ethics and Business Conduct

 The Nashville LGBT Chamber of Commerce advances common business interests, economic growth and equality in the workplace and society for its LGBT members, businesses and allies by providing educational, networking and community building opportunities.
 The Chamber wants to ensure that these values and standards are maintained with fairness, honesty and common sense.
 Strong business ethics should form the basis for all of the Chamber’s and its member’s relationships with employees, customers, partners, competitors, suppliers and colleagues.
 Actions that fall short of, or even appear to fall short of, these standards may undermine our integrity, standards of excellence and ultimately our success as an organization.
 The Chamber’s Code of Ethics and Business Conduct reflects the Chamber’s existing culture and serves as a guide for our members, directors and employees in their daily activities.
 In all of our practices, the Chamber is committed to doing the right thing.
 As a result, both the Chamber and its members have a strong reputation for integrity with their respective customers, business partners and employees.

-The following list includes, but is not limited to, unacceptable conduct that is considered detrimental to the Chamber’s best interests and Chamber members agree to be honor-bound by these standards:
+The following list includes, but is not limited to, conduct that is considered to be in the Chamber’s best interests and Chamber members agree to be honor-bound by these standards:

 - Conducting business with honesty, integrity and fairness with respect to customers and employees alike.